top of page

 • Improved company brand reputation and ability to recruit

 If you don’t know where you are going, any road will get you there.
-While the most important action you take is the first step toward improving, creating a burning platform for change provides the motivation to take the first step.
+While the most important action is taking the first step toward improvement, creating a burning platform for change provides the motivation to take the first step.

 A great way to gain perspective into psychological safety is by getting curious.
 You can use the following questions in a one-to-one meeting or as an anonymous pulse survey with a team.
 I would suggest asking for responses in the form of a rating scale versus simply yes or no.